tilde-research/MoMoE-impl/README.md

 ## Bonus Repo Features
 - This repository also comes equipped with a `TopKRouter` class, which is wrapped together with `MoMoE` into the `MoE` class.
 If you look in our test file `MoMoE/test.py`, this is what we use.
 - The router is a classic `topk` + `softmax` router, equipped with auxiliary loss-free load balancing, as per [this DeepSeek paper](https://arxiv.org/html/2408.15664v1).
+Note that **you must use a K experts per token router**, not a variable number of experts per token router.
+Otherwise, MoMoE will fail.
 - Shared experts, can be set using `shared_experts` in our router.
 These are experts which are assigned to all tokens, but must also be set in `mask_NM` and `s_NM` accordingly, as a full row of values for **the last `shared_experts` experts _(it will not work as expected unless the shared experts are the last ones)_**

 ## Acknowledgments